GreptimeTeam/docs/docs/user-guide/protocols/http.md

 Please refer to [InfluxDB Line Protocol](/user-guide/ingest-data/for-iot/influxdb-line-protocol.md) in the user guide.

-## Mange Pipelines
+## API for managing Pipelines

 When writing logs to GreptimeDB, you can use HTTP APIs to manage the pipelines.
+For detailed information,
-Please refer to the [Manage Pipelines](/user-guide/logs/manage-pipelines.md) documentation.
+please refer to the [Manage Pipelines](/user-guide/logs/manage-pipelines.md) documentation.